JindongJiang/GNM/README.md

 python train.py --config-file config/[configuration].yaml
 ```

 The configuration files for all three datasets are provide in the `config` folder.
-You also want to specify the GPU you use for training by setting the `CUDA_VISIBLE_DEVICES ` variable.
+You may also want to specify the GPU you use for training by setting the `CUDA_VISIBLE_DEVICES ` variable.

 The training process includes the visualization and log-likelihood computation.
-Note that the log-likelihood computation is only for logging, final LL value should be computed using 100 particles in importance sampling.
+Note that the log-likelihood computation is only for logging, final LL value should be computed using more particles in importance sampling, we use 100 for computing the results in the paper.

 ## Citation